Multi-label Node Classification On Graph-Structured Data: Background and Related Work

 \textbf{Label propagation with GNNs.} Prior to the advent of GNNs label propagation (LPA) algorithms constituted popular approaches for the task of node classification.
 Both LPA and GNNs are based on message passing.
 While GNNs propagate and transform node features, LPA propagates node label information along the edges of the graph to predict the label distribution of the unlabelled nodes.
 A few recent works \citep{yang2021extract,DBLP:journals/corr/abs-2002-06755} have explored the possibilities of combining LPA and GNNs. \citep{yang2021extract} employs knowledge distillation in which the trained GNN model (teacher model) is distilled into a combination of GNN and parameterized label propagation module. \gcnlpa\citep{DBLP:journals/corr/abs-2002-06755} utilizes LPA serves as regularization to assist the GCN in learning proper edge weights that lead to improved classification performance.
 Different from our work both of the above works implicitly assume a multi-class setting.
 Moreover, \citep{yang2021extract} focuses on the interpretable extraction of knowledge from trained GNN and can only discover the patterns learned by the teacher GNN.

-\subsubsection{Multi-label Classification On Non-Graph-Structured Data Using GNNs.}
+\subsubsection{Multi-label Classification On Non-Graph-Structured Data Using GNNs}

 There has also been an increasing trend to use graph neural networks to exploit the implicit relations between the data and labels in multi-label classification problems on non-graph data.
 For example, \citep{Galaxc} models the problem of extreme classification as that of link prediction in a document-label bipartite graph and uses graph neural networks together with the attention mechanism to learn superior node representations by performing graph convolutions over neighborhoods of various orders.
 ML-GCN\citep{DBLP:journals/corr/abs-1912-11757} generates representations for the images using CNN and extracts label correlation by constructing a label-label graph from the label co-occurrence matrix.
 LaMP\citep{lanchantin2019neural} treats labels as nodes on a label-interaction graph and computes the hidden representation of each label node conditioned on the input using attention-based neural message passing.
 Likewise, for the task of multi-label image recognition \citep{chen2019multi} builds a directed graph over the object labels, where each label node is represented by word embeddings of the label, and GCN is employed to map this label graph into a set of inter-dependent object classifiers.

-Our work is different and complementary to the above works and many more like \citep{DBLP:journals/corr/abs-2103-14620, DBLP:journals/corr/abs-2012-05860, ma2021label, zheng2022capsule, shi2020multi, xu-etal-2021-hierarchical, cheng2021multi, pal2020multi}, in that, we focus on the issues and their resolution of using graph neural networks when the input data is graph-structured when each node can have multiple labels.
-Our work is of a more fundamental nature in which we focus on enhancing graph neural networks for predicting multiple labels of a node.
-Our proposed approach can be used in combination with specific techniques proposed in these papers for domain-specific applications.
+The above works and many more like \citep{DBLP:journals/corr/abs-2103-14620, DBLP:journals/corr/abs-2012-05860, ma2021label, zheng2022capsule, shi2020multi, xu-etal-2021-hierarchical, cheng2021multi, pal2020multi} are not part of the current study as they are developed for non-graph structured data.